 Puppies get roundworms from their mothers when they are born (she transmits larvae during birth or when nursing).
 It is very important that you bring a poop sample to the vet when you go for your dog’s yearly check-up as they can determine if your furry friend is infested.
 Obviously, if your dog has signs of a possible worm problem, don’t wait for their yearly health check.
 Make an appointment as soon as possible!

 So now that you know your dog has roundworms, how do you get rid of them?
-Well, you don’t…but your veterinarian will!
+Well, you don’t, but your veterinarian will!
 Your vet will most likely prescribe a de-wormer such as PROWormer-2 or Safe-Guard Granules.
-Basically, these medications anesthetize the mature worms living within your dog which will then allow Fido to pass them.
-De-worming is not quick.
-It can take several treatments to rid your pup of worms completely.
+Basically, these medications kill the mature worms living within your dog, which will then allow the dead worms to pass through them.
+De-worming is not quick; it can take several treatments to rid your pup of worms completely.

-Tapeworms are treated with a medication called praziquantel (did you get that?).
+Tapeworms are treated with a medication called praziquantel.
 It is available in oral as well as injectable form.
 Your veterinarian will tell you what treatment is best for your dog.